Our 5:2 diet meal plans are easy to follow and are full of inspiration and delicious dishes to help keep you on track while on the 5:2 diet.

 Whether you’re hoping to lose weight fast or just want to manage your food a little better, the 5:2 diet is a part-time diet that has grown in popularity over the past few years.

 The 5:2 diet being a part-time diet means that you can eat normally for five days of the week, and fast for just two.
-As you can imagine, this has huge appeal for many people who don’t like the idea of being on a diet full time and not being able to enjoy a good feed from time to time.
+As you can imagine, this is one of the diets that work fast and it has huge appeal for many people who don’t like the idea of being on a diet full time and not being able to enjoy a good feed from time to time.
 It’s also a less intense way of intermittent fasting compared to the likes of the 16:8 diet.

 On your two fasting days, you can only eat 500 calories per day of your recommended 2000 calories.
 Because of the very low intake of calories on these two days, it’s recommended that you spread them out, rather than do them consecutively.